 Plant foods pack more nutrients into fewer calories.
 They promote a healthy gut microbiome, and are strongly associated with lower risk of chronic disease.
 And their environmental impacts and carbon footprint are far smaller.

-Katz DL et al. Perspective: The Public Health Case for Modernizing the Definition of Protein Quality.
-Adv Nutr.
-May 2019.
+Katz DL et al. Perspective: The Public Health Case for Modernizing the Definition of Protein Quality, Adv Nutr.
+2019 May 8. pii: nmz023.

 Davis B, Melina V. Becoming Vegan: Comprehensive Edition, Book Publishing Co.